GeoMash/strappy/readme.md

 If Strappy CCL has also been checked out, it will also be built with the full build.

-If you would like to build without CCL, run the following command:
+If you would like to build without CCL, run the build command with the "noccl" flag:

 ```
-grunt build noccl
+grunt build --noccl
 ```

 Roadmap